As part of a modern social media marketing strategy, influencers play an integral role.

 Job done?
 Not quite.
 First, you need to delve a little deeper into the analytics data that is now readily available on such things.

-On top of that, and this is something that applies to your posting approach too, you might not want to go with an influencer who posts sporadically and unpredictably.
-Influencers who provide a steady stream of posts at regular intervals are much more likely to see growth in terms of followers and engagements.
+On top of that, you might not want to go with an influencer who posts sporadically and unpredictably.
+Influencers who provide a steady stream of posts at regular intervals are much more likely to see growth in followers and engagement.

 Once again, a posting strategy that you should also apply to your in-house marketing approach is one that encompasses a variety of content.

-As well as all the analytics already discussed, you can also gain access to information pertaining to the style of content that influencers post.
+As well as all the analytics already discussed, you can also gain access to information about the style of content that influencers post.

 This is important for two reasons.
 First of all, a variation in posts is much more likely to maintain an engaged audience: one type of content will soon become repetitive and lead to a loss of interest (not good if you have chosen that influencer to work with).